We have some recommendations for you during your stay in Teach Bríd. These are just a sample of all the area has to offer.

 - R335 from Louisburgh to Leenane heading south is stunning on a nice day

-Festivals (Check links for dates):
+Festivals (Check links for latest info):

 - Leenane Mountain Walking Festival: Usually in early May